-Our tummies full and invigorated by our exposure of Hawaii culture we decided to explore a bit more of Maui.
+Our tummies full and invigorated by our exposure to Hawaii culture we decided to explore a bit more of Maui.
 The weather had become a bit more overcast so it seemed quite a good day for doing this.
 Most people take the drive around the south coast of Maui, known as the Hana Highway.
-Not wanting to follow the norm we decided to go around the more rarely traveled road around the north side of the island.
+Not wanting to follow the norm we decided to go around the more rarely travelled road around the north side of the island.

 Sated we continued on the contorted road for another mile or two, and thankfully we got back to a “normal” highway.
-After the “thrill” of this ride we needed something to calm our nerves so we took the Hana Highway a few miles out of Kahului to the beach at Paia.
+After the “thrill” of this ride, we needed something to calm our nerves so we took the Hana Highway a few miles out of Kahului to the beach at Paia.

-Our vessel was the Lahaina Princess, captained by Darrell and ably assisted by crew mates Emily and Gabe.
-We pulled out of the narrow harbour and started the hour long journey out to Molokini.
-Captain Darrell has a well scripted witty repertoire, developed over the years of these daily sailings.
-Our favourite quip was during the safety drill when he says “should the boat lose buoyancy during our trip snorkels and masks will drop down from over head”.
+Our vessel was the Lahaina Princess, captained by Darrell and ably assisted by crewmates, Emily and Gabe.
+We pulled out of the narrow harbour and started the hour-long journey out to Molokini.
+Captain Darrell has a well-scripted witty repertoire, developed over the years of these daily sailings.
+Our favourite quip was during the safety drill when he says “should the boat lose buoyancy during our trip snorkels and masks will drop down from overhead”.
 We had not had time for breakfast at home so we were grateful for the muffins and fruit selection offered on-board – although it was not a patch on the meal we had had the day before at the luau.
 It was a gorgeous sunny day, as it seems to be most days here.
 All of a sudden we came upon two adult humpback whales and a calf; they passed within 50 feet of the boat.
 As the rules of this sanctuary dictate the captain had to disengage the engines as we were within 100 feet of the whales.
 We simply had to wait and watch the animals gently go on their way.
 Nobody was complaining.
 As soon as they were gone we powered back up to full speed.
 By this time we had left the protective shelter of the West Maui Mountains and had entered an area that is exposed to the blustery effects of the Trade Winds.
-The choppy waves deflected off our bow throwing spray upwards and gently down on to those of us on the upper deck.
+The choppy waves deflected off our bow throwing spray upwards and gently down onto those of us on the upper deck.
 Fortunately, we were dressed for swimming so no problems!
-In fact the light droplets and wind are keeping us cool on this hot day.
+In fact, the light droplets and wind are keeping us cool on this hot day.

 We reached the sheltered and shallow waters of Molokini where there were another dozen vessels moored up – all there for the same purpose as us.
 Gabe dived down to tie the boat to the underwater mooring.
 It was then masks, snorkels and fins on and into the water.
 Whilst the waters were not as warm as those around Florida they were pleasant and there is no need for wet suits.
 The best way in was to simply jump off the back of the boat so that is what we did.
-From the boat it was about 50 yards to the inner rim of the crater where the waters beat onto the rocky shoreline.
+From the boat, it was about 50 yards to the inner rim of the crater where the waters beat onto the rocky shoreline.
 This is where the coral reef is at its best and the fish most abundant.

-Eventually, we reached the safe haven of leeward side of the West Maui Mountains and the waters settled down to more of a gentle swell.
+Eventually, we reached the safe haven of the leeward side of the West Maui Mountains and the waters settled down to more of a gentle swell.
 We passed Lahaina harbour and moored up about a mile or so North.
 The purpose of coming here was to find sea turtles.
-With more space available the crew were able to put out the water trampoline, a 10 foot diameter inflatable toy – of course the children on board gravitated to this, leaving the parents some time to look for the giant chelonians of the sea.
+With more space available the crew were able to put out the water trampoline, a 10-foot diameter inflatable toy – of course, the children on board gravitated to this, leaving the parents some time to look for the giant chelonians of the sea.
 The Hawaiian green turtles reach up to 250 pounds and their carapace is about 2 ½ feet in length, so finding them is not so difficult.
 Fortunately, the turtles were not playing hard to get and in the short time we were there we saw 7 or 8 turtles not more than 100 feet from our boat.
-They seemed unperturbed by us snorkeling around or the children jumping on the trampoline.
+They seemed unperturbed by us snorkelling around or the children jumping on the trampoline.

-After 5 hours of fun it was time to return to Lahaina harbour.
-We had a wonderful time on board the Lahaina Princess and disembarked relaxed and just a bit sun burnt.
+After 5 hours of fun, it was time to return to Lahaina harbour.
+We had a wonderful time onboard the Lahaina Princess and disembarked relaxed and just a bit sunburnt.

 Today was our last full day in Hawaii.
 We decided to go out to Iao State Park in the West Maui Mountains, a lush valley a short distance away from the port town of Kahului.
 The weather in the mountains can be unpredictable, with frequent rain but today we were lucky!
 Ancient Hawaiians named this valley ‘Iao (Supreme Light) in honour of the god ‘Io, and people came to the site to pay tribute to this important deity.
 A rock pillar that rises out of ‘Iao Stream, and is now called ‘Iao Needle, was once used as a natural altar.

 The Iao Valley was an important political centre in ancient Hawaii, it was the site of many battles and the bones of hundreds of warriors were scattered here.
 For hundreds of years, Hawaiian chiefs were laid to rest in secret burial sites along the walls of the valley, and one of the most important battles of Maui’s history was fought here.
-From the car park there are a steep set of stairs climbing up to a vantage point where you can see the Iao Needle very clearly.
+From the car park, there are a steep set of stairs climbing up to a vantage point where you can see the Iao Needle very clearly.
 From here we descended to the creek; there are some pool areas where you can get in and enjoy the cool mountain spring water.
 We found one pool that was easy to access although when we arrived it was full of a school party of teenagers from Washington State.
 Today’s teens are not too hardy so they were not up for hanging around in the cool waters for too long so after a few minutes we were alone to enjoy the pool all to ourselves.
-It was truly wonderful to bathe in fresh water for a change after months of being in the sea or chlorinated pool water…. a bit chilly though!
+It was truly wonderful to bathe in freshwater for a change after months of being in the sea or chlorinated pool water…. a bit chilly though!

 Before leaving Maui we had some more time for exploring.
 En route to the airport is the largest sugar production plant in Hawaii, and a museum; the Alexander and Baldwin Museum.
 Samuel T. Alexander and Henry Perrine Baldwin, were the founders of the company in the 1870’s.
 The museum is a testament to the significance the sugar industry played in the development of Maui.
 Immigrant workers travelled from all around the world; China, Japan and Russia to name a few, to work on the sugar plantations in Maui.
 This flood of immigrants created the diverse, cosmopolitan communities you now find in Hawaii.
 The museum is small but perfectly formed and has a wonderful collection of exhibits, papers and photographs across the years.
 There were several interactive exhibits that provided a great explanation of the processes by which sugar cane is planted, grown and processed.